RePAIRProject/fragment-restoration/README.md

 For more information about the semantic classes, please refer to the [MoFF readme file](https://github.com/RePAIRProject/fragment-restoration/tree/e-heritage/Dataset/MoFF.md).

-This is an important difference conceptually, while regarding implementation, this makes a little difference.
+Two scenarios have an important difference conceptually, while regarding implementation, this makes a little difference.
 We used two different networks for the segmentation task, [UNet](#unet) and [YOLO](#yolo).

 ### UNet